analogdevicesinc/zephyr/samples/application_development/adin6310/README_zephyr_getting_started.md

 # Windows
 ## Setting up Zephyr
 1. Install Chocolatey package manager.
-This will be used in order to install some of the dependencies required by Zephyr (`cmake ninja gperf python311 git dtc-msys2 wget 7zip`).
+This will be used in order to install some of the dependencies required by Zephyr (cmake, ninja, gperf, python311, git, dtc-msys2, wget, 7zip).
 Installing them from their official web site will also work.

 	Open a PowerShell terminal and type:
 	`choco feature enable -n allowGlobalConfirmation`